zachanima/hacksim/README.markdown

 Servers
 -------

-All servers in the game are retrieved by scanning or pinging the real hosts.
+All servers in the game are retrieved by scanning or pinging the real hosts (is this legal?).

 Server contents are generated procedurally, possibly from alexa ratings.